 1. Who are we

-1.1 At Trek Africa Tours we are committed to protecting and respecting your privacy, whilst striving to provide the very best user experience.
+1.1 At Trek Africa Expeditions we are committed to protecting and respecting your privacy, whilst striving to provide the very best user experience.
 We work very hard to keep your information safe and we want our services to be safe and enjoyable for everyone.
 We follow strict security procedures on how personal information is stored and used and who sees it to help stop any unauthorised person getting hold of it.
 We also recognise that it is important for you to understand how we use your personal information.

 1.3 We have a legal duty to protect personal information that we collect under the Data Protection Act 1998 (and any law which replaces it, including the General Data Protection Regulation (EU) 2016/679, (the “GDPR”).
-For the purpose of the GDPR, we (Trek Africa Tours) are the data controller (in other words, the organisation that determines how your personal information is used) and are located at Stadium Road, Gate 17, Suite 17-2-4, Mandela National Stadium, Bweyogerere Kampala, Uganda.
+For the purpose of the GDPR, we (Trek Africa Expeditions) are the data controller (in other words, the organisation that determines how your personal information is used) and are located at Stadium Road, Gate 17, Suite 17-2-4, Mandela National Stadium, Bweyogerere Kampala, Uganda.
 Our contact details are set out in part 10 below.

 2. Personal information we collect, how we use it and our lawful basis for processing